-Houston Electrocution Injury Lawyer
+Houston Electrocution Attorneys

-How Does an Electrocution Injury Happen?
+How Does an Electrocution Accident Happen?

 For those who do not work in the construction field, electrocution injuries can occur when there is contact between a person and overhead power lines.
-If power lines are not properly maintained, designed or installed, then a person can suffer an electrocution injury as a result of contact with the power line and a transfer of current to the body.
+If power lines are not properly maintained, designed, or installed, then a person can suffer an electrocution injury as a result of contact with the power line and a transfer of current to the body.

 Defective or dangerous products are a cause of electrocution injuries as well.
 If a product sparks due to defective wiring, for example, the current can transfer into the user’s body and cause serious harm.

 - Heart damage – A person can flat line (have no cardiac activity) or can experience ventricular fibrillation as a result of an electrocution injury.
-If prompt treatment is not received, heart damage caused by current in an electrocution injury can cause death.
+If prompt treatment is not received, heart damage caused by the current in an electrocution injury can cause death.

 - Lung damage – If the electrical current passes through your chest, you may experience respiratory arrest.
 Again, prompt treatment is necessary.